 "You don't have to be here."
 Rowan mumbled softly, standing to retrieve the girls gift of purple primroses.

-The girl bit her lip, but only for a second, before the fake grin returned.
+The girl bit her lip, but only for a second, before the fake smile returned.

 "I wanted to come.
-So, Tay, is the food ratchet?
+So, Tay, is the food really bad this time too?
 If so, I'll bring some later."

 "I- I'm sorry, but who are you?"